michelmbem/AddyScript/docs/userfunc.md

 A positional argument is any expression that appears at a particular position in an argument list.
 It is automatically mapped at runtime to the parameter that appears at the same position in the function header.

-A named argument is one that consists of a name (i.e., an identifier) ​​followed by a colon (:) and then an expression.
+A named argument is one that consists of a name (i.e., an identifier) followed by a colon (:) and then an expression.
 It is mapped to the parameter that has the same name in the function header.
 Named arguments are particularly useful when you are calling a function that has optional parameters and you do not want to provide values ​​for some of the ones that come first in the function header.

 Positional arguments must always come first in an argument list.
 Once a named argument is encountered by the parser, it expects all subsequent arguments to be named as well.